osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Here, `tokenInAmtAfterSpreadFactor` is delta x.

 Once we have the updated square root price, we can calculate the amount of `tokenOut` to be returned.
-The returned `tokenOut` is computed with spread factors accounted for given that we used `tokenInAmtAfterSpreadFactor`.
+The returned `tokenOut` is computed with spread rewards accounted for given that we used `tokenInAmtAfterSpreadFactor`.

 ## Swap Step Spread Factors